Skip to main content

 Geology

 The Carboniferous limestone that forms the high peaks has been extensively karstified, with caves, dolines, and underground rivers throughout.
-The Beyos gorge cuts over 800 meters deep through these formations.
+The Beyos gorge cuts through these Carboniferous limestone formations along the Sella River, creating sheer walls of considerable height.
 Glacial features are preserved on the highest peaks.
+[1]

 Climate And Weather

-Humid oceanic mountain climate with 1,500-2,000 millimeters of annual rainfall and heavy winter snowfall above 1,200 meters.
+Humid oceanic mountain climate with 1,500–2,000 millimetres of annual rainfall and heavy winter snowfall above 1,200 metres.
 The deep valleys maintain humid conditions year-round, supporting the lush forest growth.
+[1]

 Human History

-Sparse mountain communities practiced pastoral farming and forestry for centuries, with the difficult terrain preserving forests that were cleared in more accessible areas.
-Traditional brañas (seasonal pastures) are scattered across the high ground.
+Sparse mountain communities practised pastoral farming and forestry for centuries, with the difficult terrain preserving forests that were cleared in more accessible areas.
+Traditional brañas, seasonal pastures with stone cabins, are scattered across the high ground, reflecting the pastoral transhumance culture shared across the Cantabrian region.
+[1]

 Park History

-Designated a Natural Park in 2003 to protect one of the most important forest wilderness areas in the Cantabrian Mountains and support brown bear conservation.
+Designated a Natural Park in 2003 by regional law to protect one of the most important forest wilderness areas in the Cantabrian Mountains and support brown bear conservation.
+[1] In 2018 UNESCO designated Ponga as a Biosphere Reserve, recognising its outstanding ecological values.
+[2]

 Major Trails And Attractions